To most women, the second trimester — which lasts from week 14 to 27 — is less troublesome than the first.

 The morning sickness has probably gone, and you don’t have the physical discomfort of a huge belly and extra baby weight yet.

-Your Baby learns to suck and swallow and may often suck on the little thumb.
+Your Child learns to suck and swallow and may often suck on the little thumb.
 Facial features like eyes and ears will start to take up their normal positions.
 The little one will develop a sleep-wake cycle and might even find a preferred sleeping position.
-The ears will be developed enough to hear, so sing or read to Your Baby .
+The ears will be developed enough to hear, so sing or read to Your Child .

 Your abdomen will expand as the little one continues to grow.
 As you start growing that beautiful baby bump, you’ll have trouble finding a good sleeping position.
 You might notice that symptoms like nausea and fatigue are going away.
 But you may have different symptoms, such as heartburn, back pain, constipation, abdominal pain, and leg cramps.

-By the 16th to 20th week, you may feel Your Baby ’s movements for the first time.
+By the 16th to 20th week, you may feel Your Child ’s movements for the first time.

 What you can do